sameert89/NG-EGN/README.md

   token to us.
 - Click on **Add a permission**, select Microsoft Graph.
 - Go to Delegated Permissions, and search for `User.Read`.
-Click the associated checkbox and add the permission. ~~Then add `offline_access` in a similar way (This allows us to fetch refresh tokens from the Graph API).~~
+Click the associated checkbox and add the permission.
+Again add permission but this time select Application Permissions and search for `User.ReadAll`. ~~Then add `offline_access` in a similar way (This allows us to fetch refresh tokens from the Graph API).~~
 - Click on Add permission and complete the process.
-- One the permission are added, select the permission and click on **Grant Admin Consent For Default Directory**.
+- One the permissions are added, select the permissions one by one and click on **Grant Admin Consent For Default Directory**.
 - Before you exit this resource there are a couple of things you need to note down from the overview section of this app registration:-